Dhanya-krishnan2/full-stack-project3-using-mern-stack/README.md

 React-Reveal - makes  a smooth sign-up Login animation context-API and Cookie Session used for Authentication of user login information react, react-router-dom, mongodb, Mongoose, Express js, Axios used as dependencies
+## The workflow of the program
+  The   `` application is developed to create to order your launch runs for you and this is a full stack application by using MERN, stack and the front end  UI is made up of react js which used its function to create a wonderful userinterface and the client side or the react part further divided in to components. pages, utils which is having its own functionality and ``